 As a nuclear medicine student, you have access to many specialized computers; 16 gamma cameras — nine with advanced single-photon emission computerized tomography (SPECT) and SPECT-CT capabilities (for attenuation correction, anatomical localization and more) — and two with solid state detectors; one stand-alone PET system; four combined positron emission tomography and computerized tomography (PET-CT) scanners; and one cyclotron facility.

 In addition to the two hospital campuses, which make up Mayo Clinic Hospital — Rochester, the Mayo Clinic campus in Rochester, Minnesota, includes an extensive outpatient complex and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 When you complete the Nuclear Medicine Technology Program, you receive a certificate of completion from Mayo School of Health Sciences and, if applicable, a baccalaureate degree from your college or university.

 Graduates are eligible to take the professional certification examinations given by the Nuclear Medicine Technology Certification Board and the American Registry of Radiologic Technologists.

 For the majority of the program, your learning schedule includes eight-hour days, five days a week.
 While the regular week is usually 40 hours, additional projects and homework are assigned.

 No credit is given for previous work experience.

-Each year, Mayo School of Health Sciences admits eight to 10 students to its Nuclear Medicine Technology Program at Mayo Clinic in Rochester.
+Each year, Mayo School of Health Sciences admits eight to 10 students to its Nuclear Medicine Technology Program.
 This ensures you receive one-on-one instruction and a comprehensive educational experience.